 Her love for veterinary dermatology started during her summers in Maine where she was able to see how allergic animals struggled with seasonal allergies.
 Further dermatology classes during her time in veterinary college and spending time with the dermatology service at Angell confirmed her passion for veterinary dermatology and the complex disease processes involved.
 She published two abstracts and presented posters on MRS cultures at Angell and a rare autoimmune disease in cats called Erythema Multiforme at the North American Veterinary Dermatology Forum and the World Congress of Veterinary Dermatology respectively.

 Dr. Simon currently lives with her dog Henry, who has traveled with her across the country on her adventures since he was first adopted in Minnesota.
-They are excited for their latest adventure in Arizona where Dr. Simon has joined the Dermatology for Animals Resident Program.
-She will be practicing in Gilbert, Scottsdale and Avondale, Ariz.
+Dr. Simon has joined the Dermatology for Animals Resident Program and will be practicing in Gilbert, Scottsdale and Avondale, Arizona.